Passionate about health, Alison is a freelance writer/researcher for clients working in nutrition, physiotherapy, and chiropractic.

 Cleaning a Baby's Sticky Eyes

-In the meantime, whilst your baby has the blocked tear duct, the eyes will be gunky and sticky, particularly after sleeping.
+In the meantime, whilst your baby has a blocked tear duct, the eyes will be gunky and sticky, particularly after sleeping.
 Go to the 3-minute mark on the video (above) for how to clean the baby's eyes with cotton balls and sterile water (you could use cooled, freshly boiled water for this).

 - When you need to re-moisten the cotton ball, get a fresh one.
 NEVER dip this back into the water.